nvlbg/game/README.md

 - FRIENDLY_FIRE - should friendly fire be turned on.
 Default: false
 - NET_PING_UPDATE_STEP - in what interval should ping calculations be done.
 Default: 2500 (ms)
 - RESPAWN_TIME_STEP - how much time should pass before player is respawned after death.
 Default: 3000 (ms)
 - INVULNERABLE_TIME_STEP - how much time should the player be invulnerable after respawn.
 Default: 2500 (ms)
+- BONUS_TIME_STEP - in what interval should a new bonus be spawned.
+Default: 10000 (ms)
+- BONUS_LIFE_TIME - how long should a bonus stay on screen before it disappears.
+Default: 5000 (ms)

 How to build with Grunt
 -------------